Knowing the differences between Medicare Advantage vs Medicare Supplements is crucial regarding your healthcare coverage benefits.

 Specific Enrollment Periods

 Advantage plans have specific enrollment periods.
-Therefore, once you enroll in a plan, you could be stuck with it until the end of the year.
+Therefore, once you enroll in a program, you could be stuck with it until the end of the year.

-So, if the plan you chose doesn’t include your medications and/or your doctor is not in their network, you have to keep that plan until December 31st.
-You can only change in the middle of the year if your eligible for a special election period.
+So, if the plan you chose doesn’t include your medications and your doctor is not in their network, you have to keep that plan until December 31st.
+You can only change in the middle of the year if your eligible for a particular election period.

 Out-Of-Pocket Maximum is High

 The current out of pocket maximum for 2019 is $6,700.
 For many retirees, this is a lot of money.
-Most don’t reach this limit, but if you get a serious illness or accident, you can reach it fast.
+Most don’t reach this limit, but if you get a severe illness or accident, you can enter it fast.

 If you have enough savings in your retirement plan to cover this, then an advantage plan may work for you.
 If not, then a Medigap plan is the safer alternative.

 Some plans, in some areas, may include vision, hearing, or dental coverage.
-However, routine coverage is generally all that is offered, so don’t expect denture coverage through Part C.
+However, routine coverage is generally all that is available, so don’t expect denture coverage through Part C.

 Switching from Medicare Advantage to Medigap

-Most assume it’s safe to go with the cheaper alternative out of the gate, then switch when they need better coverage.
+Most assume it’s safe to go with the cheaper alternative out of the gate, then change when they need better coverage.
 With Medicare, this doesn’t usually work.